The largest and most comprehensive website for Jewish

 Jewish Family History Collection

-Ancestry.com has partnered with JewishGen® and the American Jewish Joint Distribution Committee (JDC) to create the world’s largest online collection of Jewish historical records.
-These records are free.
+Ancestry.com has partnered with JewishGen® and the American Jewish Joint Distribution Committee (JDC) to create a freet online collection of Jewish historical records.

 The leading publisher of products and information of interest to persons who are researching Jewish genealogy, Jewish family trees and Jewish roots.